digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-45.md

 * Raw version of out of sync mitigation component.
 Handed over to Gita and Henrik
 * Working on delay FMU to test DSE performance on java vs code-gen c++

+#### Frederik Madsen
+* Working on GUI for the scenario verifier in the Into-CPS application.
+* VDMCheck fix.
+* Released Maestro2 v.
+2.1.7.
+* Made improvements to scenario verifier integration in Maestro2.
+* Synched on FM tutorial slides.

 #### Stakeholder 3
 * Discussion Point 1